 3D printing is an exciting form of technology that can bring just about anything to life.
 The 3D printing process uses a digital model to build a physical object by adding material layer by layer.
 Make fun figurines, tools, jewelry and more.

-The Lab has:
+The Lab at Indian Creek has:

 Customer printing sessions are limited to one 4-hour session per day.
 If you think your project will take longer than expected please reserve the final slot of the day and the print job will be allowed to run overnight.